 At Orlando Recovery Center, cocaine addiction treatment and Xanax treatment can be addressed simultaneously.
 Our multidisciplinary team of experts understands polysubstance use disorders and has demonstrated excellence in helping people succeed in recovery.

 Polysubstance abuse occurs when someone misuses or abuses more than one drug simultaneously or concurrently.
 Polysubstance abuse can increase the rate at which someone develops dependence and addiction, and multi-drug dependence can make overcoming a polysubstance use disorder very challenging.

 National Institute on Drug Abuse.
 “What are prescription CNS depressants?”
 Revised March 2018.
-Accessed October 6, 2019.
+Accessed June 28, 2022.

-Hedegaard, Holly; et al. “Drugs Most Frequently Involved in Drug Overdose Deaths: United States, 2011–2016.”
+Hedegaard, Holly; Bastian, Brigham A.; Trinidad, James P.; et al. “Drugs Most Frequently Involved in Drug O[…] States, 2011–2016.”
 National Vital Statistics Reports, December 2018.
-Accessed October 6, 2019.
+Accessed June 28, 2022.

-Medical Disclaimer: Orlando Recovery Center aims to improve the quality of life for people struggling with a substance use or mental health disorder with fact-based content about the nature of behavioral health conditions, treatment options and their related outcomes.
+The Recovery Village aims to improve the quality of life for people struggling with a substance use or mental health disorder with fact-based content about the nature of behavioral health conditions, treatment options and their related outcomes.
 We publish material that is researched, cited, edited and reviewed by licensed medical professionals.
 The information we provide is not intended to be a substitute for professional medical advice, diagnosis or treatment.
 It should not be used in place of the advice of your physician or other qualified healthcare provider.